 The BBC had a fun, short clip US English: Why do Brits hate it so? outlining some Americanisms that British people supposedly dislike.
 It is a lot of fun to watch to learn about some American phrases that schools wanting “British English” teachers will expect you to avoid.

-Some Americans ask “Can I get ___?” when ordering food in a very informal setting.
-If you are American, it might seem natural to say “can I get a coke?” at a Mcdonald’s, but British speakers understand this quite literally as you asking if you can get it yourself this time.
+Some Americans ask, “Can I get ___?” when ordering food in a very informal setting.
+If you are American, it might seem natural to say, “Can I get a Coke?” at a Mcdonald’s, but British speakers understand this quite literally as you ask if you can get it yourself this time.

 Spelling of “honor” and “color” and “center”.

 There are many spelling differences between American English vs. British English.
-Some of the more common spellings that are different in Britain: British people spell “honour” and “realise” rather than “honor” and “realise”.
+Some of the more common spellings that are different in Britain: British people spell “honour” and “realise” rather than “honor” and “realize”.